 We have developed and are in the process of developing a number of tools related to this focus, such as outreach materials for underserved populations, teacher training modules with student activities, and a comprehensive tool of assessment.

-Precision Learning Center (PrecL) is a new, innovative and cross-disciplinary ‘Precision Ed-Health’ center that started on 01.01.2017.
+Precision Learning Center (PrecL) is a new, innovative and cross-disciplinary ‘Precision Ed-Health’ center that started at the beginning of 2017.
 Our central mission is to tackle issues associated with education and health disparity with a particular emphasis on underrepresented populations, through high quality services, training, advocacy and research programs.
 The ultimate goal is to provide the best educational and health outcomes for ALL children regardless of their background.
 PrecL was made possible through a prestigious Multicampus Research Program and Initiatives (MRPI) Award from the University of California Office of the President to (Grant # MRP-17-454925).

 Eye to Eye manages a network of mentoring programs that pairs LD/ADHD elementary and middle school students with similarly identified college and high school students.
 The partnership between Eye to Eye and brainLENS will spark an initiative for rigorous and nation-wide evaluation of the effect of one-to-one mentoring on social and emotional learning in LD adolescents in 50 chapters spanning 20 states.
 We will assess menthes with a comprehensive tool on social and emotional skills (S-E Toolkit) before they enter the mentoring program and chart their progress over a course of two years.
 This project is funded by the Oak Foundation.